Economy of Kyrgyzstan: Poverty

-United Nations World Food Programme (WFP) reports that approximately 30% of Kyrgyzstan's population lives in poverty, with an additional 10% at risk of falling below the poverty line.
+As of 2025, the United Nations World Food Programme (WFP) reports that approximately 30% of Kyrgyzstan’s population lives in poverty, with an additional 10% at risk of falling below the poverty line.
+Despite a 9% GDP increase in 2024, economic growth has not translated into widespread poverty reduction.
 The WFP highlights vulnerability to both internal and external shocks, including high dependence on food imports, reduced remittances due to changing labor migration policies; particularly in Russia; and climate-related challenges such as drought and glacier melt.
 Food prices remain around 50% higher than pre-pandemic levels, leaving 36% of the population unable to afford a nutritious diet, while 72% of households resort to coping mechanisms to cover basic needs.